All appointments are now Telehealth video or phone consultations. Call us or click HERE to find out more.

 A fight began in front of me.
 I asked Monica to help Ben understand by elaborating on what she meant by ‘making memories’ so that she could see what had been really going on for her when she used this phrase.
 Monica said, “I see us spending lots more time together, doing things, visiting places, doing nothing even, but being together.
 I want Ben to connect with me more….all this will be stored in my head as memories.
 I pressed on, asking Monica what happens to the stored memories.
 Monica continued, “Later, I can access these memories when I need to, when we are home again, when life goes back to normal, and Ben is away at work or unavailable.”

 I pressed a little more, asking why she feels the need to access these memories when they are home.
-Monica looking a little said, “So that when I feel alone or when Ben is not around, or busy or tired from work, it helps me to remember when I felt connected to Ben.
+Monica looking a little sad, “So that when I feel alone or when Ben is not around, or busy or tired from work, it helps me to remember when I felt connected to Ben.
 It …it helps me to feel close to him and that helps me stay in the relationship.”
 At this point, Ben turned to Monica, with tears in his eyes, said, “I had no idea that is how you felt.”
 Monica turned to me and said, “I didn’t know how deeply I felt about this until now.”
 I helped them see how important it was for the both of them to look beneath the arguments and disagreements and understand the meaning of the fight.
 Looking for the meaning of the fight clarifies what each partner needs from the other.

 Some couples come to me wanting to learn how to reduce fighting or would like to their partner to fight fair.
 Apart from fights that are emotionally, psychologically or physically harmful, I say to them, fighting is a good thing.
 Fighting means you are aware that you are disconnected from your partner.
 Fighting means you want to connect or reconnect with your partner.
 When couples fight, they are actually reaching for their partner, seeking to remain connected and secure.
-Read more about Couples Fighting.
+Read more about Emotional Connection.

 Fighting can also mean you have needs that are not being met.
 Christine, an attractive, successful financial analyst, came to see me alone and very distressed after a fight she had with her partner, John.
 The fight ended with Christine throwing a vase at John, just barely missing him.
 Christine said, “Kim, it’s not like me to do that.
 I am not an angry person.
 I don’t know what came over me.
 One incident and now John thinks I have an anger management problem.”